Mela User Guide

 Overlap Remover

-The Overlap Remover module shortens an active note when a new note with the same MIDI channel and pitch begins, ensuring the earlier note ends first.
-It’s useful for preventing an earlier note’s note-off event from disrupting a synth’s playback of the latest note-on event.
+The Overlap Remover module shortens an active note when a new note with the same MIDI channel and pitch starts, ensuring the earlier note ends before the next begins.
+This prevents an earlier note-off from disrupting playback of the latest note.

 Log